open-strategy-partners/product-comms-guide/product-comms-guide.md

 > **This guide is a living document**, which we update from time to time as we learn and gain more experience.
 To collaborate on the guide, create an issue in this repo or open a pull request.

-## Before we start, some technical communication values to write by
+## <a id="before" />Before we start, some technical communication values to write by

 <img src="https://openstrategypartners.com/_assets/processed/mz1PxRfgXaZEDZD_k_quAA04HXAZo3bLqCUFNqMc8LU/q:85/c:1536:510.46706586826:fp:0.5:0.49850299401198/rt:force/w:600/h:200/fn:Y3NtX0VNUEFUSFlfM3gxX2M3MzM3YTlkMDA:t/cb:3d3f982e24ff824b3a256d527e299c99cc0f491e/bG9jYWw6L2ZpbGVhZG1pbi9CaWxkZXIvcmVzb3VyY2VzL0VNUEFUSFlfM3gxLnBuZw" alt="empathy" align="right"/>